flatironinstitute/disBatch/Readme.md

 pipx already requires a somewhat modern Python, so for disbatch's purposes it just saves you the step of creating and activating a venv and installing disBatch.

 uvx, on the other hand, will download a modern Python for you if you don't have one available locally.
-It requires [installing uv](https://docs.astral.sh/uv/getting-started/installation/), which is a statically-linked executable.
+It requires [installing uv](https://docs.astral.sh/uv/getting-started/installation/), which is straightforward and portable.

 Here's a complete example of running disbatch on a system without modern Python: